lsst/LDM-493/_formats.rst

 Topics link to each other based on subject affinities to form a bottom-up information architecture (as opposed to a strictly top-down hierarchy that is established by narratives like :ref:`single-page Sphinx projects <formats-sphinx-documents>` and other report-like documents).
 The EPPO architecture acknowledges that users will create their own curriculum for learning a product, and that a linear hierarchy is not well-suited for this.

-EPPO also benefits DM documentation development and maintainance.
+EPPO also benefits DM documentation development and maintenance.
 Each documentation page is self-contained, making documentation work easier to plan and schedule.
 Interlinked, self-contained pages also naturally reduce content duplication and ease maintenance.